ddur/Warp-iMagick/README.md

 * Image Optimization is performed by your WordPress site, free and at the "expense" of your site hosting provider.
 No external image optimization service & signup required.
 No limits in number or megabytes of optimized images.
 Plugin uses only PHP extension software installed on your server: PHP-imagick and PHP-GD.

-* Plugin is compatible with WP, from WorPress version 5.3 - 5.9.2 and up.
-From PHP version 5.6 up to 8.1.
+* Plugin is compatible with WP, from WorPress version 5.3 - 6.0.999.
+From PHP version 7.2 up to 8.1.
 If you want to download and try final WordPress.org release of Warp iMagick plugin you can [(download it here)](https://downloads.wordpress.org/plugin/warp-imagick.1.9.6.zip).

 * Project is currently in the process of moving out of wordpress cvs repository.
 [What happened?](https://wordpress.org/support/topic/what-happened-50/)